HengShunXiangCu/IoT-practice/README.md

 * Show digital and analog examples
 * Form the methodology

-# Part Two : Input from Sensor Projects
+# Part Two : Input from Sensor

 ### Practice 1 : With Liquid Level Sensor